oblique63/EventCommander/README.md

 event_bus.signal(new MyEvent('Something happened!')):
 ```

-Notice that a new instance of your Event should be created when it's being signaled.
+Notice that new instances of your Events should be created every time they're being signaled.
 This is because
+modifying/reusing the same _exact_ instance of an `Event` object will break the expected functionality of `EventQueues`
+(i.e. queueing up the same instance twice and modifying its state, effectively overwrites the event's history, since `EventQueue`
+does not keep track of `Event` states and only contains references to the original event objects signaled).
-creating events is cheap, and it catches the accidental firing of the same event multiple times.
+Additionally, creating events is cheap, and guarding against signaling duplicate event instances helps catch bugs due to
-The `EventBus` interprets signaling the same _exact_ `Event` instance multiple times as an error, so
-make sure to create a new instance for each event firing.
+accidental event firings.
+The `EventBus` will display a warning whenever it catches an `Event` instance getting
+signaled multiple times.

+> __Note:__ The `Event` super-class currently comes with a `dispatched : bool` property that signifies when the event
+> instance has been sent out to its respective listeners.
+It can be manually set after each use to overcome the
+> 'new-instance-per-signal()' policy, but doing so will break `EventQueues` as explained above.
+This feature is liable
+> to be deprecated in future versions, so avoid usage of it at all costs.

 Events also support a multiple-inheritance scheme whereby listeners for a particular Event Type
 may be notified of other Events implementing/extending that same Event Type.
 This is accomplished